-- 24. The Union's Strategy for Sustainable Development will be reviewed in 2004, with an emphasis on achieving coherence between all Union internal policies and consistency between these and the Union's external commitments.
+- 23. The Union's Strategy for Sustainable Development will be reviewed in 2004 in preparation of the mid-term review of the Lisbon Strategy with an emphasis on achieving coherence between all Union internal policies and consistency between these and the Union's external commitments.
 Key sectors for enhancing sustainability include: - transport, where the medium term policy objective is threefold: decoupling the environmental impacts of transport growth and GDP growth, rebalancing the use of the different modes of transport and increasing safety.
-Action will be taken on the proposals for infrastructure charging and for further developing the rail market;

-- maritime safety and pollution prevention through Community legislation and by taking an active role in international fora and cooperating closely with neighbouring countries; - energy, where the Union will press ahead with effective implementation of existing measures to improve management of energy demand, energy efficiency and the use of renewable energy in the interests of reducing greenhouse gas emissions and strengthening security of supplies.
-Effective use of the multiannual "Intelligent Energy for Europe" Programme (2003-2006) will play a significant part; - product policy, where an integrated approach will be developed, aimed at decoupling the use of resources and the generation of waste from economic growth and at reducing the environmental impact of products during their entire life cycle.
+Action will be taken on the proposals for infrastructure charging and for further developing the rail market; - maritime safety and pollution prevention, developing the recent set of initiatives adopted by the Council through Community legislation and by taking an active role in international fora and cooperating closely with neighbouring countries; - energy, where the Union will press ahead with effective implementation of existing measures to improve management of energy demand, energy efficiency and the use of renewable energy in the interests of reducing greenhouse gas emissions and strengthening security of supplies.
+Effective use of the multiannual "Intelligent Energy for Europe" Programme (2003-2006) will play a significant part;